December 22, 2016 by The Citron Review

 by Richa Gupta

-I infuse tequila in my sighs, think about getting a third ear piercing and buying a corset to thin out my girth.
-I spread glitter on my caterpillar lips, and my mother tells me I look like a star.
+I infuse disappointment in my sighs, think about getting a job and maybe buying a corset to thin out my body.
+I spread glitter on my lips, and mother tells me I look like a star.
 The words dangle off her tongue, and I’m not sure if it’s a compliment.
 My mother takes care of my kid, but is more keen on keeping the blades away from me.
 I don a periwinkle dress and pray that the fashion magazine has an opening.
 I don’t give a damn about working, but my grandmother does.
 She addresses my mother: where did you go wrong?
 The words are honey mingled with vinegar, whispered yet maneuvered to reach my ears.
 Her eyes are swords, slicing and tearing apart the rouge on my cheeks and the tattoo on my collarbone.